Years of Experience

-Also, It lessen the impact on the business.
-His definition emphasizes the importance of an effective incident management procedure in achieving minimal downtime and smooth operations.
+Incident management is the process of effectively handling and resolving all incidents to swiftly restore regular business operations.
+It also helps lessen the impact on the business.
+This definition emphasizes the importance of having a structured incident management procedure to ensure minimal downtime and smooth operations.

 A well-implemented incident management system includes self-service features that enable users to submit tickets for requests and report issues.
 Automation plays a crucial role in managing these tickets efficiently.